symfony/symfony-docs/cookbook/email/dev_environment.rst

         ));

-In the above example all email messages will be redirected to ``dev@example.com``, except messages sent to the ``admin@mydomain.com`` address or to any email address belonging to the domain ``specialdomain.com``, which will be delivered as normal.
+In the above example all email messages will be redirected to ``dev@example.com``, and messages sent to the ``admin@mydomain.com`` address or to any email address belonging to the domain ``specialdomain.com`` will be delivered as normal.

 Viewing from the Web Debug Toolbar
 ----------------------------------